 The frets on the Big Baby are end-crowned, in order to make playing this musical instrument a bit more comfortable.
 The fingerboards are made from ebony, which will allow your sweaty hands to play on the guitar and not get black wood dye all over them!

 The tuning machines are smooth and have a fine quality to them.
 Even after hours of playing, the Big Baby stays in tune.
 Due to the heel-less design on this guitar, it’s easier to play the upper frets, in comparison to a regular full-body dreadnought acoustic.

 It is very easy to become overwhelmed by the massive guitar market that’s available; there are a countless number of guitars available in every single style in the world.
-In order to know how to evaluate a guitar’s quality to make sure that the guitar you’re looking at is the proper one for your needs, you need to understand what criteria is used to evaluate a guitar’s quality.
+In order to know how to evaluate a guitar’s quality to make sure that the musical instrument you’re looking at is the proper one for your needs, you need to understand what criteria is used to evaluate a guitar’s quality.

 This review of the Taylor Big Baby Acoustic Guitar will look at the following criteria:

 If you have small hands, I would recommend to you to look for a different guitar.
 Overall, I would recommend this guitar to everybody else!
 If you are someone who travels a lot, the Big Baby would be perfect for you because of its portability.
 It’s just shy of being a full-sized guitar, which makes it a lot easier to travel with.